nmoroze/tclint/docs/plugins.md

             "name": "arg1",
             // Whether the argument must be supplied.
             "required": true,
             // Type of argument value.
-May be `{"type": "variadic"}` if
+Legal values:
+            // - "any": argument takes a single value.
-            // argument may be an infinite number of args.
+            // - "variadic": argument may take an infinite number of values.
+            // - "script": argument is a Tcl script that should be further parsed.
             "value": {"type": "any"},
         },
     ],